m-kupiec/compendium-react/README.md

     >
     > [React](https://react.dev/learn/understanding-your-ui-as-a-tree)
   - "bundlers will use the dependency tree to determine what modules should be included." ([React](https://react.dev/learn/understanding-your-ui-as-a-tree))
   - "Large bundle sizes can delay the time for your UI to get drawn.
-Getting a sense of your app’s dependency tree may help with debugging these issues." ([React](https://react.dev/learn/understanding-your-ui-as-a-tree))
+Getting a sense of your app’s dependency tree may help with debugging these issues. . . .
+Dependency trees are useful for debugging large bundle sizes that slow time to paint" ([React](https://react.dev/learn/understanding-your-ui-as-a-tree))
 - Organization:
   - "many websites only use React to add interactivity to existing HTML pages.
 They have many root components instead of a single one for the entire page." ([React](https://react.dev/learn/your-first-component))
   - "a root component file, named `App.js` . . .
 Depending on your setup, your root component could be in another file, though.
 If you use a framework with file-based routing, such as Next.js, your root component will be different for every page." ([React](https://react.dev/learn/importing-and-exporting-components))